fbpx

 5. Pay transfer tax fees

-The next step to the process is to pay the transfer tax fees to the Ministry of Economy and Finance in the General Department of Taxation.
-Once you’ve paid these fees, you will be issued a tax receipt.
-Settling the transfer taxes can be completed in a day.
+The next step in the process is to pay the transfer tax fees to the Ministry of Economy and Finance at the General Department of Taxation.
+Once you’ve settled these fees, you will receive a tax receipt.
+This step can typically be completed within a day.

 6. Complete the registration in the cadastral office